piotrmurach/github/README.md

 A Ruby wrapper for the GitHub REST API v3.

-Supports all the API methods (nearly 200).
+Supports all the API methods.
 It's built in a modular way.
 You can either instantiate the whole API wrapper Github.new or use parts of it i.e. Github::Repos.new if working solely with repositories is your main concern.

 ## Features